LuniumLuk/Tira/Doc/Document.md

 ### 2.3 Bidirectional Path Tracing

 Bidirectional path tracing trace rays from both camera and light, generating a number of vertices (intersection) with certain probabilities.
-The bidirectional method then connect these vertices forming a number of paths that contribute to camera with certain PDF.
+The bidirectional method then connect these vertices forming a number of paths (*Figure 1*) that contribute to film (image) with certain PDF.
 By MIS, we are able to combine these paths together.

-Bidirectional method has advantage in rendering effects like caustics.
-Also it greatly reduce the computation since the vertices are reused multiple times forming new paths rather than trace a new path.
+Bidirectional method has advantage in rendering effects like caustics (*Figure 2, 3*).
+Also it boosts the computation since the vertices are reused multiple times forming new paths rather than trace a new path.

 ![Images from certain paths from Bidirectional Path Tracing.
 The scene features a directional area light and a glass egg in cornell box, the spread of the directional light is about 25.8 degree.
 The images are rendered in 400x320, with 8 SPP.
 Camera path length increases from left to right and the total path length increases from top to bottom.](./Image/bdpt/bdpt0.jpg){width=400px}